tahoe-lafs/tahoe-lafs/docs/logging.rst

 primarily for use by programmers and grid operators who want to find out what went wrong.

-The foolscap logging system is documented at `<http://foolscap.lothar.com/docs/logging.html>`_.
+The Foolscap logging system is documented at `<http://foolscap.lothar.com/docs/logging.html>`_.

-The foolscap distribution includes a utility named "``flogtool``" (usually at ``/usr/bin/flogtool`` on Unix) which is used to get access to many foolscap logging features.
+The Foolscap distribution includes a utility named "``flogtool``" that is used to get access to many Foolscap logging features.
+However, using this command directly on Tahoe log files may fail, due to use of an incorrect PYTHONPATH.
+Installing Foolscap v0.6.1 or later and then running ``bin/tahoe @flogtool`` from the root of a Tahoe-LAFS source distribution may avoid this problem (but only on Unix, not Windows).

 Realtime Logging
 ================